scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 ## Sessions

-We will meet once in two weeks to learn together for two hours.
+We meet once in two weeks to learn together for 90 minutes.
-The first hour will be dedicated to following our main path of study (e.g., the current book chapter being read).
-In the second hour, we will share our progress with the projects, and explore further.
+The beginning of a session is typically be dedicated to following our main path of study (e.g., the current book chapter being read), with some hands-on exploration.
+Afterwards, we share our progress with the projects, and explore further.

-In between these main sessions, we will encourage ad-hoc sessions to explore specialized topics or practice further.
+In between those regular biweekly sessions, we encourage ad-hoc sessions to explore specialized topics or practice further.

 ## Groups